Diffusion-Based Feature Denoising and Using NNMF for Robust Brain Tumor Classification: Materials and Methods

 Moreover, the option of an objective function significantly affects the obtained decomposition and its statistical interpretation ~\cite{ref_nmf_book}.
 Consequently, in the suggested framework, NNMF is optimized using the Kullback--Leibler (KL) divergence with multiplicative update rules~\cite{ref02}:

 where $\otimes$ and $./$ denote element-wise multiplication and division, respectively, and $\mathbf{1}_{K \times N}$ represents a matrix $K \times N$ whose elements are all equal to one.
 The images were loaded using MATLAB Datastore with labels class from folder names.
 The image was transformed to grayscale if necessary, resized to 128×128, normalized to the [0,1] range, and vectorized to form a non-negative data matrix V, where each column represents one image.
 NNMF was learned using the training set, producing a basis matrix W and a coefficient matrix H. Validation and test features were got by drop their vectors onto the fixed basis W via non-negative least squares.
 Finally, the feature vectors were L2-normalized and saved for classification and robustness.
-Figures ~\ref{fig:nnmf_feature1}-~\ref{fig:nnmf_feature5} explain the steps to apply this method:
+Figures ~\ref{fig:nnmf_feature1}-~\ref{fig:nnmf_feature5} explain the steps to apply this method: { Figure~\ref{fig:nnmf_feature1} presents the learned NNMF basis components and shows that the decomposition captures multiple meaningful structural patterns.
+Figure~\ref{fig:nnmf_feature2} gives an example of a normalized NNMF feature vector for a test image, while Figure~\ref{fig:nnmf_feature3} confirms the stabilization of the L2-normalization process.
+In addition, Figures~\ref{fig:nnmf_feature4} and~\ref{fig:nnmf_feature5} illustrate class-wise activation behavior and the most powerfully activated test samples, respectively, supporting the interpretability of the extracted NNMF features. }